Tonto: Tonto's horse

-In other media

-Tonto has appeared in various media based on The Lone Ranger.

 Comics

 Tonto starred in his own comic book, The Lone Ranger's Companion Tonto, 31 issues of which were published by Dell Comics during the 1950s.

 Later depictions beginning in the 1980s have taken efforts to show Tonto as an articulate and proud warrior whom the Ranger treats as an equal partner.
 In the Topps Comics four-issue miniseries, The Lone Ranger and Tonto, Tonto is even shown to be a very witty, outspoken, and sarcastic character willing to punch the Lone Ranger during a heated argument and commenting on his past pop-culture depictions with the words, "Of course, Kemosabe.
-Maybe when we talked I should use that 'me Tonto' stuff, way they write about me in the dime novels.
+Maybe when we talk I should use that 'me Tonto' stuff, way they write about me in the dime novels.
 You'd like that, wouldn't you?"

 Television

 In the Timeless episode "Murder of Jesse James", Wyatt Logan, one of the main characters, mentions that Native American deputy U.S. marshal Grant Johnson was the inspiration for Tonto.

 Jon Lovitz played a comic version of Tonto, in a group of other characters who speak little or broken English, on Saturday Night Live.